hrsh224/sjcc-cis24c/README.md

 # SJCC-CIS24C

-### This is an introductory python course in San Jose City College
+### This is an Introductory Level Python course in San Jose City College that I took in Spring'24